 There are different types of health plans available in the market and you should decide which type of policy would justify your needs.
 Take your pick from the below-mentioned plans:

-- Indemnity Plans – These are the basic health plans which pay the amount of expenses incurred if you are hospitalized.
+- Indemnity Plans – These are the basic health plans which pay a number of expenses incurred if you are hospitalized.

 - Disease-Specific Plans – A new breed of health plans have been developed which are designed to cover such diseases and ailments which are otherwise excluded from the scope of a normal health plan.
 Common examples of such plans are diabetes care plans, cardiac care plans, dengue care plans, etc.

-- Critical Illness plans – Since critical illnesses involve a huge amount of money on treatments, critical illness plans have been developed which provide the sum assured in lump sum if the insured is diagnosed with any illness covered by the policy.
+- Critical Illness plans – Since critical illnesses involve a huge amount of money on treatments, critical illness plans have been developed which provide the sum assured in a lump sum if the insured is diagnosed with an illness covered by the policy.